-Whenever possible, fans and accessories should be stored in a clean, dry location to prevent rust and corrosion of steel components.
+Whenever possible, components should be stored in a clean, dry location to prevent rust and corrosion.
 If outdoor storage is necessary, protection should be provided.
-Cover the inlet and outlet to prevent the accumulation of dirt and moisture in the housing.
-Cover motors with water-proof material.
+Cover the entire fan to prevent accumulation of dirt and moisture in the housing.
+Bearings should not be stored outside.
 Refer to the bearing section for further storage instructions.
+Inspect the stored unit periodically.